simplybusiness/twiglet-ruby/README.md

 {"service":{"name":"service name"},"@timestamp":"2020-05-14T10:56:49.527+01:00","log":{"level":"info"},"event":{"action":"HTTP request"},"message":"GET /pets success","trace":{"id":"1c8a5fb2-fecd-44d8-92a4-449eb2ce4dcb"},"http":{"request":{"method":"get"},"response":{"status_code":200}},"url":{"path":"/pets"}}
 ```

-Similar to error you can use text logging here as:
+Similar to error you can use string logging here as:

 ```
 logger.info('GET /pets success')
 ```

 This writes:

 ```json
 {"service":{"name":"service name"},"@timestamp":"2020-05-14T10:56:49.527+01:00","log":{"level":"info"}}
 ```

 It may be that when making a series of logs that write information about a single event, you may want to avoid duplication by creating an event specific logger that includes the context: